CatchTheTornado/doctor-dok/README.md

 <img src="readme-assets/features.png" alt="Features ..." />

-## Use cases
+## Software use cases
 - **End user** - using Doctor Dok as health AI cloud,
-- **Med provider** - using Doctor Dok as secure framework EHR with per-folder sharing,
+- **Med provider** - using Doctor Dok as secure framework - an EHR with per-patient secure folder sharing,
-- **Med tech** - using Doctor Dok as a framework for product development
+- **Med tech** - using Doctor Dok as a framework for product development, AI experiments etc.

 ## Structured data